MicrosoftDocs/azure-stack-docs/azure-stack/operator/event-hubs-rp-update.md

 ## Apply an update

-If in update is available for the Event Hubs resource provider:
+If an update is available for the Event Hubs resource provider:

-1. Select the update row.
+1. Select the row of the resource provider update.
 2. Install the update.

 For detailed release notes that accompany updates, refer to the [Event Hubs on Azure Stack Hub service updates](https://azure.microsoft.com/updates/?product=azure-stack) feed.

 ## Next steps

-Learn more about the [Updates feature on the administrator Dashboard](azure-stack-apply-updates.md).
+Learn more about the [administrator dashboard updates feature](azure-stack-apply-updates.md).